-The Laboratory has continued to collaborate with the Air Force and MIT to create new algorithms and AI solutions that will improve Air Force operations while addressing broader societal needs.
+The Laboratory has continued to collaborate with the Force and MIT to create new algorithms and AI solution that will improve Air Force operations while addressing broader societal needs.
 Several projects underway span a range of AI topics and applications.
-One effort is developing technology to enable GPS-denied navigation.
-The Department of the Air Force-MIT AI Accelerator is collaborating with the Air Force Research Laboratory and Air Mobility Command (AMC) to demonstrate magnetic navigation on a C-17 aircraft.
-The project team is developing a toolkit that enables ingesting magnetic measurements from devices such as the Mag in a Box to generate a navigation signal and a live navigation solution without leveraging GPS or other external position readings.
-Additional research is being conducted to properly compensate for noisy platform effects in magnetic field measurements via Al algorithms that are designed to fit both collected data and governing equations.
-This research and demonstration are expected to motivate further investment and development in the field to support AMC and Air Force operations in GPS-denied environments.
+One efforis developing technology to enable GPS-denied navigation.
+The Department of the Air Force-MIT AI Accelerator is collaborating with the Air Force Resear Laboratory and Air Mobility Command (AMC) to demonstrate magnetic navigation on a C-17 aircraft.
+The project team is developing a toolkit that enables

-Many Laboratory researchers and leaders shared novel and inspiring ideas at the 2022 Knowledge-Integrated Informed Al Technical Interchange Meeting.
+Many Laboratory researchers and leaders shared novel and inspiring ideas at the 2022 Knowledge-Integrated Informed AI Technical Interchange Meeting

-Al for Great Good Workshop

-Along with the application and advancement of AI technology for national security, it is within the Laboratory's strategic imperative to leverage AI in upholding MIT's commitment to serve the world.
+Al for Great Good Workshop Along with the application and advancement of Al technology for national security, it is within the Laboratory's strategic imperative to leverage AI in upholding MIT's commitment to serve the world.
 This year, the AI Technology Group hosted an offsite to develop a future strategy for developing and using AI for "great good" applications that provide societal benefit and fall beyond the Laboratory's existing mission areas.
 Key topics discussed at the offsite were